This Recipe includes

 What drinks to serve with it?

-Yes, scallops and spinach pasta can easily be frozen in an airtight container and put in the freezer.
-Just let the pasta cool first, before freezing.
+This scallops and spinach pasta can easily be kept in the fridge or freezer.
+If you want to freeze it, let the pasta cool first before freezing.
+Put it in an airtight container and put in the freezer.

 - 1 lb frozen scallops